ITU-BDSA23-GROUP10/Chirp/docs/report.md

 ## Build, test, release, and deployment
 The group employed the use of Github Workflows/Actions to build, test, release and deploy the application to Azure.
 The UML activity diagrams below show how each of the workflows work using UML activity and UML sequence diagrams.

-Via the use of two workflows (see figure ?? and ??) the group ensured that the program would always pass the tests when anything got pushed to the main branch.
+Via the use of two workflows (see UML Activity Diagram for Github Actions: Test and Release and UML Activity Diagram for Github Actions: Build and Release) the group ensured that the program would always pass the tests when anything got pushed to the main branch.
 More importantly, it provided some security to the main branch when trying to merge branches into main via Github Pull Requests.
-These workflows also ensured that the release-build of the program was able to build and passed most tests (all tests excluding the UI tests) before getting put into a release, minimizing the chances that a release would be broken.
+These workflows also ensured that the release-build of the program was able to build and passed all tests (all tests excluding the UI tests) before getting put into a release, minimizing the chances that a release would be broken.

 #### Test and Release UML Activity diagrams
 [![Build, Test & Release Workflow](report_diagrams/UML_activity_diagrams/build_test_release_UML_act.svg)](https://github.com/ITU-BDSA23-GROUP10/Chirp/blob/main/docs/report_diagrams/UML_activity_diagrams/build_test_release_UML_act.svg)
-*- Figure ??*

 [![Build & Test Workflow](report_diagrams/UML_activity_diagrams/build_test_UML_act.svg)](https://github.com/ITU-BDSA23-GROUP10/Chirp/blob/main/docs/report_diagrams/UML_activity_diagrams/UML_activity_diagrams/build_test_UML_act.svg)
-*- Figure ??*

-Deployment was done on Microsoft Azure using their webapp and database features.
-The Azure webapp automatically updates when changes are pushed to main using the <code>main_bdsagroup10chirprazor.yml</code> file which on Github is the "Build and deploy ASP.Net Core app to Azure Web App - bdsagroup10chirprazor" action.
+Deployment was done on Microsoft Azure using their web app and database features.
+The Azure web app automatically updates when changes are pushed to main using the <code>main_bdsagroup10chirprazor.yml</code> file which on Github is the "Build and deploy ASP.Net Core app to Azure Web App - bdsagroup10chirprazor" action.
 This will build, publish and send the application to our Azure webapp, which then runs the released build.
 The database is a MySQL server database hosted on Azure.
 We also deploy the database schema to the database using workflows.
 This is done using the <code>azure_pipeline.yml</code> file which on Github is the "Azure Pipeline" action.
 This gets the current database migration from the main branch on Github and applies them to the Azure database.

 #### Azure Deployment Workflow Activity Diagrams
 [![Build & Test Workflow](report_diagrams/UML_activity_diagrams/azure_pipeline_UML_act.svg)](https://github.com/ITU-BDSA23-GROUP10/Chirp/blob/main/docs/report_diagrams/UML_activity_diagrams/azure_pipeline_UML_act.svg)
-*- Figure ??*

 ## Team work

 ## How to make _Chirp!_ work locally
 For a full guide on how to run the project locally see the ReadMe.md on the public repository (This includes many other ways of running the program and more explanations): [Chirp ReadMe.md](https://github.com/ITU-BDSA23-GROUP10/Chirp/blob/main/README.md)

-This part will include the ways to run it locally fully using docker, or running it locally with dotnet run / the release executables.
+This part will include the ways to run it locally fully using Docker, or running it locally with dotnet run / the release executables.

-### How to Run the project using dotnet run and a MySQL docker image:
+### How to Run the project using dotnet run and a MySQL Docker image:
-If Docker is not installed on your computer, please follow the installation guide on this website: [Install guide for Docker](https://docs.docker.com/get-docker/) //TODO: visited 19/12
+If Docker is not installed on your computer, please follow the installation guide on this website: [Install guide for Docker](https://docs.docker.com/get-docker/)

-First you will have to install a docker image of MySQL server.
+First you will have to install a Docker image of MySQL server.
 To do so, run the code below in a terminal (Remember to set the password by replacing "yourStrong(!)Password", and the password has to be a strong password, otherwise the server wont run):

 ```
 $ docker run -e "ACCEPT_EULA=Y" -e "MSSQL_SA_PASSWORD=yourStrong(!)Password" -p 1433:1433 -d mcr.microsoft.com/mssql/server:2022-latest